 Hanover College is accredited by the North Central Association of Colleges and Secondary Schools.

-The Haq Center is Hanover College’s gathering spot for international and minority students.
+The Haq Center is Hanover’s gathering spot for international and minority students.
 Whether you need a spot to hang out between classes or a place to study until the early morning, the Haq Center is a vital resource to the campus.
-The Haq Center also houses the office for the director of international and multicultural affairs.
+At the same time, it is also the meeting location for Hanover’s International Club (I-Club), which is one of the biggest student organizations on campus.
+Throughout the year, I-Club sponsors numerous events, including Taste of the World, International Banquet, Asian New Year and Diwali.

 Want to know more?
 Request info & we will send you more information directly.